PRIS-CV/Mutual-Channel-Loss/README.md

 ```

 ## Other versions
 This repo provides the official code of MC-Loss.
-Other versions can be found in the following:
+Other unofficial implements can be found in the following:
-- Pytorch: [code](https://github.com/Kurumi233/Mutual-Channel-Loss "code") The code of mcloss is integrated into a class.
+- Kurumi233: This repo integrate the MC-Loss into a class.  [code](https://github.com/Kurumi233/Mutual-Channel-Loss "code")

 ## Contact